 However, making bodies mature a cone lower can be tricky.
 You cannot just use any cone 6 body and expect to make ware of the same durability at cone 5.
 White-burning bodies, where the feldspar percentage is already maxed-out to get them to vitrify at cone 6, are most impacted by firing them lower.
 Any cone 6 body that already has a significant porosity is only going to see it go higher at cone 5.
 That being said, a fully vitrified cone 6 porcelain easily qualifies as a white stoneware at cone 5.
 Buff burning bodies high in ball clay can be made to vitrify easily at cone 5 since there is plenty of room for extra feldspar.
 Brown and red burning bodies will lose color at cone 5.
 That being said, they are easiest of all to modify for cone 5 (and even lower) since they usually contain red-burning terra cotta clays that both plastify and flux the body, increasing the percentage of these moves the vitrification range downward.
 Producers that supply photos of the body color at many cones make assessment for cone 5 much easier.

-It is actually possible to assess that by looking at fired color and porosity data of this body over a range of temperatures (we call this characterization).
-First, what do we mean by "suitable".
-Vitrified?
-No, its warm red color depends on it not being vitrified.
-Is it usable in non vitrified form?
-Yes.
-These SHAB test bars show it fired from cone 8 (top) down to cone 4 (bottom).
-The measured data indicates it reaches maximum firing shrinkage at cone 7.
-Its porosity of 2.5% at cone 6 increases greatly to 3.7% by cone 5, that is pretty high for strong functional ware.
-But cone 5 is an option if glazes can be fitted well, they would strengthen ware and guarantee that pieces would not leak.
-At cone 7 the porosity is lower, 1.4%, but the color change indicates some decomposition is beginning, which signifies possible issues with glaze bubbling, pinholes and warping of ware.
-Thus, cone 6 is the most realistic temperature, it is still red and dense enough to have good strength and certainly won't leak if glazes fit.
+These SHAB test bars show this body fired from cone 8 (top) down to cone 4 (bottom).
+The test data indicates it reaches maximum firing shrinkage (FSHR column) at cone 7.
+Its porosity is 2.5% at cone 6 (ABS column), that is where red color is richest.
+By cone 5 it has reached 3.8%, that is pretty high for strong functional ware.
+At cone 7 the porosity is lower, 1.4%, but the color change indicates some decomposition is beginning (signifying possible issues with glaze bubbling, pinholes and warping of ware).
+Clearly, cone 6 is the most realistic temperature, it is still red and dense enough to have good strength and certainly won't leak if glazes are not crazed.

 The mug on the left was fired to cone 6 using the PLC6DS drop-and-hold schedule.
 The one on the right was fired using the drop-and-hold slow-cool C5DHSC schedule.
 This is the same body, Plainsman M390.
 The most visible difference is the outside GR6-M glaze, it is turning out a little different at cone 5, firing a lighter less variegated blue.
 That being said, it sometimes turns out that way at cone 6 also, so there may be other factors.
 However, a more important difference is the inside glaze, L3500G.
 Notice how much more glassy and perfect it is.
 How is it possible to be so much better at cone 5 than cone 6?
 The slow-cool is the answer, that firing drops at 150F/hr from 2100F to 1400F.